HAL9K000/Trophic_Flows/README.md

 ## The How-To Section:

-* First, after cloning this repository, store the trophic network data in the form of a *.CSV* spreadsheet in the folder *CSV Data*.
+* First, after cloning this repository, store the trophic network data in the form of a *.CSV* spreadsheet in the folder *"CSV Data"*.
 The CSV spreadsheet must be configured such that the each row in it corresponds to the adjacency list of the indexed node *(see method `creator(self)` in I0.py for further details)*.

-* Next, after having made your spreadsheet (say  *dilettante.csv*  for instance) your next task would be to open up *I0.py*, scroll over to `__init__(self)` and change:
+* Next, after having made your spreadsheet (say  *"dilettante.csv"*  for instance) your next task would be to open up *I0.py*, scroll over to `__init__(self)` and change:

       self.string = "fw_tuesday_lake"